BrunoAl/4-hours-challenge-trello-clone/README.md

 ### Note for the reviewers

-- I left code comments to help to review.
+- I left some code comments to help reviewing.